High-Performance-IO/capio/README.md

 - `CAPIO_LOGFILE` This environment variable is defined only for capio_posix applications and specifies the logfile name to which capio will log to.
 If this variable is not defined, capio will log by default to `posix_thread_*.log`.
 An equivalent is available on capio server with option `-l`
   - `CAPIO_LOGDIR` This environment variable is defined only for capio_posix applications and specifies the directory name to which capio will log to.
 If this variable is not defined, capio will log by default to `capio_logs`.
-An eqivalent is available on capio server with option `-d`
+An equivalent is available on capio server with option `-d`

 ## How to inject streaming capabilities into your workflow